llafuente/llafuente/content/post/unity-ci-unit-test-using-nunit.md

 RequireComponent only works on Editor/Unity runtime.

-Most of the times you will use `GetComponent<Type>()` result thinking it's safe... but it's not.
+Most of the times you will use `GetComponent<Type>()` result thinking it's safe... but it's not!
+I mean it!
 `AddComponent<Type>()` do not add required components while unit testing.
 And that lead `GetComponent<Type>()` to *NullReferenceException*.